ext/npm-pkg-lint/README.md

 Requires `engines.node` lowest major version to equal `@types/node` major version.

-**Why?** If you the wrong major version of `@types/node` you might write code with is unsupported by the versions claimed to be supported by `engines.node` or you might be missing out on newer features that could be used.
+**Why?** If you use the wrong major version of `@types/node` you might write code with is unsupported by the versions claimed to be supported by `engines.node` or you might be missing out on newer features that could be used.

 Final compatibility should be tested with a version matrix but having `@types/node` at the correct version can give the developer early assistance.